chaddy314/crewlist/README.md

 # Crewlist

+Assign Emergency Roles for a small to medium sized sailing crew and export the list as PDF.
-Small test project using Nuxt UI.
+This is a small test project using Nuxt UI.

 ## Setup